Back to Blog

 Week 3-4: Analyze Your Results

 Review your analytics to see which posting times generated the highest engagement rates — not just raw numbers, but engagement as a percentage of reach.
 Look for patterns across days and times.
-With Aibrify's Analytics Dashboard, you can filter performance by publish time across all your platforms in one view.
+Cross-platform analytics dashboards (in tools like Sprout Social, Hootsuite, or Aibrify) let you filter performance by publish time across all your platforms in one view.

 Month 2+: Switch to Personalized Timing

-Once you have 30+ posts of data, Aibrify's Best Time Analyzer can generate personalized recommendations based on your actual audience behavior.
+Once you have 30+ posts of data, smart scheduling features (available in Later, Buffer, Sprout Social, and Aibrify) can generate personalized recommendations based on your actual audience behavior.
 Enable the feature and let it suggest optimal times for each platform and each day of the week.

 Ongoing: Re-Evaluate Quarterly